pymetrics/audit-ai/README.md

-potential bias in training datasets and by consequence the machine learning algorithms trained on them is not sufficient to solve the problem of discrimination, in a world where more and more decisions are being automated by Artifical Intelligence, our ability to understand and identify the degree to which an algorithm is fair or biased is a step in the right direction.
+potential bias in training datasets and by consequence the machine learning algorithms trained on them is not sufficient to solve the problem of discrimination, in a world where more and more decisions are being automated by Artificial Intelligence, our ability to understand and identify the degree to which an algorithm is fair or biased is a step in the right direction.

 # Regulatory Compliance and Checks for Practical and Statistical Bias